jordandub1/readme-generator/output/README.md

   ```

   ## Usage
   You will need to utilize the Inquirer package for this application.
-Be sure to answer all of the questions to generate a complete, professional README.md.
-Please [click here](https://www.google.com) for a demo.
+Be sure to answer all of the questions to generate a complete, professional README.
+Please [click here](https://jordandub1.github.io/readme-generator/assets/readme-generator-demo.mov) for a demo.

   ## License
   This project is covered under the Apache 2.0 license.
 Visit the following link for more information on this license: [Apache 2.0](https://opensource.org/licenses/Apache-2.0)

   ## Contributing

   ## Tests
   To test, please run the following command: